 - Rolling over your account balance into another retirement plan, IRA, or Roth IRA

 If You Leave Your Church Employment Before You Retire

 - You can roll over your account balance to another retirement plan, IRA, or Roth IRA.

 - You can leave your account balance in the Defined Contribution Plan until you are 70 ½ years old.

 - At age 70 ½ you must start receiving annual minimum distribution payments.

 - You can take a distribution from your account, but you may be subject to the 10% tax on early distributions.

 If You Become Permanently Disabled While You Are Employed by the Church

 - Your account balance will be payable to you with the 10% tax on early distributions waived.

-- Liberty Mutual*, which has been designated as The Church Pension Fund Medical Board for the Lay Defined Contribution Plan, must certify the disability.
+- Lincoln Financial Group, which has been designated as The Church Pension Fund Medical Board for the Lay Defined Contribution Plan, must certify the disability.